-What is the plan for COVID-19 testing?
-Face coverings?
+What is the plan for face coverings?
+Health monitoring?
 Quarantine and isolation?

 The college, with significant input from the ID Task Force and local health organizations, continues planning to ensure the college has measures in place to help prevent the spread of COVID-19.
 That includes: